flashbots/flashbots-docs/docs/flashbots-auction/advanced/gas-fee-refunds.md

 Bundles sent by the same signer will be treated as non-competitive.

+See the [explainer](https://collective.flashbots.net/t/refund-rule-wat-dis-how-to-and-faq/4049/2) for more details about how to bid and interact with the refund rule.

 ### The Flat Tax Rule

 - **$B(T)$** is the most profitable block produced from bundles in $T$.